 Margie Palladino ’85, Reunion & Classes

-Margie Palladino is principal of Reunions Reinvented LLC, a business that generates momentum for reunions and helps alumni reconnect with each other and their school.
-Margie was a partner at the Boston law office of Sherburne, Powers and Needham (now known as Holland and Knight) where she practiced litigation for over 12 years and served as the firm’s hiring chairperson.
-She was the inaugural recipient of the Boston College Law School’s Outstanding Reunion Volunteer Award for generating record attendance for her class’s 25th Reunion in 2010.
+Margie Palladino is principal of Reunions Reinvented LLC, a business that generates momentum for reunions and helps schools reconnect with their alumni.
+Margie was a partner at the Boston law office of Sherburne, Powers and Needham (now known as Holland and Knight) where she practiced litigation for over 12 years and served as the firm's hiring chairperson.
+She was the inaugural recipient of the Boston College Law School's Outstanding Reunion Volunteer Award for generating record attendance for her class's 25th Reunion in 2010.